alexlawrence/alex-lawrence.com/content/articles/why-my-book-uses-nodejs-and-javascript.md

 ## Broad audience

 Another reason for JavaScript is that it is a very widespread language, with which I can reach a broad audience.
 While not everybody may like it, there are many people who understand it.
-Also, its syntax can look similar to other languages. such as Java or C#, especially when using classes.
+Also, its syntax can look similar to other languages, such as Java or C#, especially when using classes.
 While there are programming languages with distinct characteristics for specific purposes, the use of JavaScript simply enables a high reach.

 As for syntax similarities, here is an exemplary Application Services class in JavaScript: